BryceDeso/BryceDeso/README.md

 ### Hi there! 👋

-I am a game programmer who likes to play as well as make games!
+I am a programmer who likes to play as well as make games!

 I have experience working in and with: